cbonoz/theta24/README.md

 3. Go to localhost:3000/admin.
 Deploy a new instance of the `CreatorContract` - make a note of the deployed address.

-4. Update the contract address in `.env`
+4. Update the contract address from step (3) in `.env`.
+Restart the server.

 5. Rebuild and redeploy the project.
 The app should now be using the updated contract code with a new primary app contract address.